 Can teaching tango to people with Parkinson disease slow their disease progression?
 That question is explored on the latest episode of Your Fantastic Mind, a production of Georgia Public Broadcasting that digs deep into transformative science.
-This episode features MDT Education Solutions co-founder, Dr. Madeleine Hackney, and the life changing research she is conducting.
+This episode features MDT Education Solutions co-founder, Dr. Madeleine Hackney, and the life-changing research she conducts.
 In her research, Dr. Hackney uses an adapted version of tango that not only improves walking, balance and transfers, but is also a form of cognitive rehabilitation, in part because of the improvisational nature of tango.
-It also facilities social enaggement in a fun environment.
+It also facilities social engagement in a fun environment.
 Watch the full episode here!

 High Intensity Exercise Delays Parkinson's Progression

 A new study published in JAMA Neurology in 2017 found that high-intensity exercise is safe for people with early-stage Parkinson disease and slows worsening of motor symptoms.
 This is the first time researchers have looked at the efficacy of high-intensity exercise for people with Parkinson disease.
 It was previously thought that high-intensity exercise was too physically stressful.
 The 128 participants were between the ages of 40 and 80 and were not taking medication yet, so the results were totally due to exercise.
 The study showed that people with PD should exercise three times a week at a heart rate between 80 to 85 percent of maximum.
 Those in the study who exercised at a moderate intensity (60-65% of max heart rate) did not see the same benefits.
 Participants exercising at a high intensity were able to prevent worsening of their Parkinson's symptoms over the 6-month period of the study.

 Madeleine Hackney Featured on Podcast: "Tango vs. Parkinson Disease"